hindlet/datasheet_creator/README.md

 # Datasheet Creator

-This is a small personal project to render custom datacards for warhammer.

-### UI

-There is now a GUI written using [egui](https://crates.io/crates/egui).
-It is fairly basic but includes a card editor and some basic theme customisation.

 [Download](https://github.com/hindlet/datasheet_creator/releases/download/v1.1/datasheet_creator.exe)

 ### App File Layout

 The folders used with the app should be layed out as follows.
 The child folders are where the datacards are stored and can have any name wanted